20th April 2018

 4. They don’t cause speech problems

-For many people, they worry about extensive dental work giving them problems with their speech.
+Many people worry about extensive dental work giving them problems with their speech.
 Unlike dentures which over time can cause problems with speech due to a shrinking jaw bone, dental implants remain fixed to this jawbone and therefore do not cause these problems.

 The dental implant process is extremely straightforward and will be performed by an experienced dental specialist.